 N1 Broadcast, Including Direct Response Television and Infomercials

 Marketers and their agencies should consult Advertising Standards Canada, the Canadian Association of Broadcasters and the Television Bureau of Canada for detailed guidance about the development and clearance of commercials, infomercials and public service announcements.

-N1.1 Misrepresentation: Marketers must not employ presentations likely to mislead reasonable consumers or businesses that the presentation is news, information, public service or entertainment programming.
+N1.1 Misrepresentation: Marketers must not employ presentations likely to mislead the average consumer or businesse that the presentation is news, information, public service or entertainment programming.
 (Product placement within entertainment programming is acceptable.)

 N1.2 Endorsement: Except where the endorser is identified as an expert or is a generally recognized celebrity (whose sole connection with the marketer is the payment of a fee for the endorsement), any material connection between the endorser and the marketer must be disclosed.

 Results, experiences or findings of the endorser must be generally representative of the results to be expected by the average consumer or business.
 Alternatively, the marketer must clearly and conspicuously explain that the experiences or findings are not typical of the experiences of the average consumer or business.